Choosing a GFQL Engine: pandas, Polars, cuDF, Polars-GPU#

 Uses the cudf-polars streaming executor — the escape hatch for results larger than device memory (the default in-memory executor would OOM). |

-Both are off by default on purpose: they add overhead that regresses small/interactive work (~0.86× at 100K edges), and for the in-memory regime this page measures, the default is faster and more stable.
+Both are off by default on purpose: they add overhead that mildly regresses small/interactive work, and for the in-memory regime the benchmarks measure, the default is faster and more stable.
 Results are parity-identical to the default — streaming changes how the plan runs, not what it returns.

 Set them by environment variable: